ES-RIA2-REACT-AWS/microservice-backend-label-detector/README.md

 ```

 ## Testing
+The test framework for this project is [unittest](https://docs.python.org/3/library/unittest.html)

-The tests can be run by the following `unittest` commands
+The tests can be run by the following commands:

 Run all tests:
 ```sh